Things to do in Marbella and Puerto Banús, Spain

 swimming pools.
 There are also eight restaurants on offer, which feature

 anything from Mediterranean to Japanese cuisine.

 - Nobu Hotel Marbella (5 stars): In the middle of Marbella’s Golden Mile and only a few steps from the

-beach is Nobu, a four-star hotel designed for adults only.
+beach is Nobu, a five-star hotel designed for adults only.
 It offers

 modern and elegant rooms, most featuring private balconies.
 At the hotel

 restaurant, guests can try a mix of Japanese and South American

 cuisine.
 Other facilities on-site include an outdoor pool, a spa, a gym

 If you want to stay in the centre of Marbella, the Amare Beach is an